awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

 + docs/article1\.html
 + docs/article2\.html
 You decide to rename the folder from `docs/` to `documents/`\.
 After you make this change, you need to redirect requests for prefix `docs/` to `documents/`\.
 For example, request for `docs/article1.html` will be redirected to `documents/article1.html`\.
-In this case, you add the following routing rule to the website configuration:
+In this case, you add the following routing rule to the website configuration\.

 ```
   <RoutingRules>